Allulose: A natural sweetener that lowers glucose levels? – DW – 12/23/2024

 Allulose: A natural sweetener that lowers glucose levels?December 23, 2024

 Allulose is a rarer form of sugar first identified in wheat leaves in the 1940s.
-Since then it remained seldom used and under-researched.
+However, it remained seldom used and under-researched.

 That was until the 1990s, when Ken Izumori, a professor in the Faculty of Agriculture at Kagawa University, Japan, came along.
 Izumori discovered a microorganism in soil near the university that converted fructose into allulose, with the help of an enzyme.